richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 Listing 2.
 The do_magic tests

 This test is stored in a file at a conventional location, which is *tests/testthat/test-do_magic.R*.
+The tests all pass.

-You assume you did a great job, as no errors are found when you check the build in RStudio or using _devtools::check()_.
+No errors are found when the package is checked to build in RStudio or using _devtools::check()_.
-That means you can submit your package to CRAN tonight without any problem (except to convince that the package is relevant)!
+That means the package can be sent to CRAN without any problem (except to convince that the package is relevant)!

 ### Intermezzo: what is continuous integration?